RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

   repeat_interval: 12h
 ```

 `group_interval` was originally five minutes, which meant a single flapping pod could generate a notification every five minutes indefinitely.
-Thirty minutes lets the alert stream settle and batches several flap cycles into one message. `repeat_interval` moved from four hours to twelve for the same reason: for an incident already under observation, re-notification every four hours adds volume without adding a decision.
+Thirty minutes lets the alert stream settle and batches several flap cycles into one message. `repeat_interval` moved from four hours to twelve for the same reason; for an incident already under observation, re-notification every four hours adds volume without adding a decision.
 Both receivers set `send_resolved: false`; the useful signal is *this started firing*, while the corresponding *it stopped* doubles the volume without changing an operational response.

 The third control is an inhibit rule that I recommend to anyone running Alertmanager, added after an eleven-hour episode in which a crash-looping Alertmanager alerted me about the crash-looping Alertmanager through the very pod that was crash-looping: